Genez-io/genezio-landing-page/new-landing/src/posts/ai-agents-101-understanding-their-role-and-functionality.md

 This comprehensive guide will walk you through the fundamentals of **intelligent agents in artificial intelligence**, their various types, how they function, and practical examples of their implementation.
 By the end, you'll have a clear understanding of how **AI agency** can transform your projects and business operations.

-## What Are AI Agents?
+## **What Are Agents in AI?
+Definition and Characteristics**

-An **intelligent agent** is a software entity that perceives its environment, makes decisions, and takes actions to achieve specific goals.
+To answer the common question—**what is an agent in AI?**—we define an intelligent agent as a software entity that perceives its environment, makes decisions, and takes actions to achieve specific goals.
 Unlike traditional software programs that merely follow predefined instructions, AI agents can adapt their behavior based on environmental feedback and learning from experiences.

 These agents operate on the core principle of autonomy—they can function without direct human intervention while still adhering to the objectives set by their human creators.
-This combination of independence and goal-oriented behavior makes **artificial intelligence agents** particularly valuable for handling complex, dynamic tasks.
+This combination of independence and goal-oriented behavior makes artificial intelligence agents particularly valuable for handling complex, dynamic tasks.

-### Key Characteristics of Intelligent Agents
+### **Properties of Intelligent Agents: Autonomy, Reactivity, Proactivity, Social Ability**

 What separates an **intelligent agent in artificial intelligence** from conventional software?
 Several distinct characteristics: